abarker/typped/doc/sphinx_docs/calculator_example.rst

 program running::

    Press ENTER or type command to continue
-   Enter ^C to exit, and 'toggletree' to toggle tree display.
+   Enter ^C to exit, and 'toggle' to toggle tree display.
    > 5
    5.0
    > 5 + 5